 Tips for becoming an ultrasound technician

-Sonography is one of the fastest-growing fields in health care, and an exciting, high-paying career with many opportunities.
+Sonography is one of the fastest-growing fields in healthcare and an exciting, high-paying career with many opportunities.
 If you are interested in becoming an ultrasound technician, you’ll need education and work.
-Here are some tips to help you achieve a career as an ultrasound technician.
+Here are some tips:

 Do your research